 (11)

+Eqs.
 (6) through (11) are not restricted to a loss-less dielectric, but they do assume a specific polarization state.
 For a loss-less dielectric (t - r) is /2, thus the two modulated output signals due to the target are complementary, as can be seen from P11 and P12.
 Define to be 2(t - r), which is π for a dielectric.

 Now let the B/S be absorbing.
 Consider radiant flux emitted into the FTS from port 2: the total fraction transmitted or returned is P21 + P22.
 Therefore the absorption of the B/S on side 2, A2, satisfies the equation